nodesocket/node-dedup/README.md

 node-dedup
 ===========

-### Performs a poor man's deduplication recursively on a directory.
+### Performs a poor man's file deduplication recursively on a directory.
 Deletes duplicate files, and creates symbolic links in their place.

 About
 ========

-**node-dedup** performs a *poor* mans deduplication on a base directory and recursively walks down.
+**node-dedup** performs a *poor* mans file deduplication on a base directory and recursively walks down.
 It loops through starting at the base directory and constructs a *SHA256* hash for each file *(excluding .DS_Store files and node-dedup-db directories)*.
 It then sorts all the hashs, and if a hash exists more than once, it deletes the duplicate files and creates a symbolic link in its place.

 ![alt node-dedup Diagram](http://i.imgur.com/RYFcp.png "node-dedup Diagram")